alessandropanzieri/GSS-Exprivia-project/documentation/Architectural Document.md

 We work together with Francesco Fornari, an offering and solutions architect in Exprivia.

-Francesco assisted us in simulating a real work project, which consisted of an employee management system for a fake company called Gamma Security Services.
+Francesco assisted us in simulating a real work project, which consisted of an employees management system for a fake company called Gamma Security Services.

 ## What is Gamma Security Services?